Lake station (CTA)

 Lake is an "L" station on the CTA's Red Line in the Chicago Loop that is part of the State Street subway.
 Lake is a transfer station between the Red Line and the Brown, Green, Orange, Pink, and Purple Lines at the station and the Blue Line at via the Chicago Pedway.
 In 2019, Lake had an average of 19,364 weekday passenger entries, making it the busiest 'L' station.

 Lake is linked to Millennium Station and Millennium Park via a Chicago Pedway connection that can be accessed at its Randolph–Washington exit.

 On November 20, 2009, the Chicago Pedway, along with the Block 37 shopping mall, reopened, linking the free sections of Lake and Washington stations.

-This station was originally part of the closed station.
-The two were separated on June 2, 1996, due to the renovation project of the Randolph-Washington mezzanine and Lake became an independent station on November 18, 1997, in order to better facilitate transfers between the Red Line subway and the elevated station.
+This station was originally part of the now-closed station.
+The original station was physically separated on June 2, 1996, for the renovation of the Randolph-Washington mezzanine.
+Later, Lake became an independent station on November 18, 1997, to better facilitate transfers between the Red Line subway and the elevated station.

+In 2026, State/Lake closed for an extensive renovation, scheduled to be completed in 2029.
+During the closure, the CTA redirects passengers to transfer at Washington/Wabash.